-It was built by Sultan Abdulmecid in 1857 and asked to design Baroque style to architect Garabet Balyan and his son Nicogos Balyan.
-There was a two-storey timber palace in the reign of Mahmut I. Difference occurred by its walls that on other palaces you can see surrounded by cast-iron railings with one gate at four sides.
+It was built by Sultan Abdulmecid in 1857 and asked to design Baroque style for architect Garabet Balyan and his son Nicogos Balyan.
+There was a two-story timber palace in the reign of Mahmut I. Difference occurred by its walls that on other palaces you can see surrounded by cast-iron railings with one gate at four sides.
 It seems like a Turkish traditional house on the interior side, but as a palace, marbles are Italian crystal chandeliers from Bohemia, With Curtains and Carpets from Hereke.

 You can book Bosphorus Cruise with Romos Travel.